-- Many end of life care institutions provide planning to overcome certain problems.
-For example, they will support services like making will or plan ahead for managing risks as the age or illness progresses
+- Many end of life care institutions provides planning to overcome certain problems.
+For example, they will support services like making a will or planning ahead for managing risks as the age or illness progresses.

-- Palliative care is an essential part of end of life care.
+- Palliative care is an essential part of the end of life care.
 This includes reducing pain for patients who are battling incurable illnesses.
-This also extends to providing comfort to family members who have to endure stress of watching their loved one go through such tragic situations
+This also extends to providing comfort to family members who have to endure the stress of watching their loved ones go through such tragic situations.

 Importance of Improving End of Life Care

-An Introductory course covering a wide variety of aspects associated with end of life care.
-2 hour short course.
+An Introductory course covering a wide variety of aspects associated with the end of life care.
+2-hour short course.

-Maintain dignity and comfort for those with life-limiting illnesses by completing this this 2 hour course.
+Maintain dignity and comfort for those with life-limiting illnesses by completing this 2-hour course.